webcracy/motion-sparkle/README.md

     sparkle.setTarget SUUpdater.new
     sparkle.setAction 'checkForUpdates:'

 Once you build your application, you should be able to see a "Check for updates..." item in the Application menu.
-It should work but would still produce an error at this point.
-Keep going to make it all work.
+Using it will work but will quickly produce an error.
+Keep going to make it work.

-Check out Sparkle's documentation for more details and further ways to customize the experience.

 ## First publication

 Before you build, make sure you've set your `:base_url` to a destination where you can upload/download your files.

 Note that packaging with motion-sparkle only works with the `:release` target at the moment, so make sure your build with be compatible with `rake build:release`.

-Run the setup command
+Run the setup command again to make sure it's all good:

     $ rake sparkle:setup

-If you're ready to go, you should probably add
+If you're ready to go, run the `sparkle:package` task:

     $ rake sparkle:package